nix-community/nixvim/README.md

 ## Installation

 NixVim needs to be installed with a compatible nixpkgs version.
-This means that the `main` branch of NixVim requires to be insalled with `nixos-unstable`.
+This means that the `main` branch of NixVim requires to be installed with `nixos-unstable`.

 If you want to use NixVim with nixpkgs 23.05 you should use the `nixos-23.05` branch.